curvegrid/go-ethereum-wiki/Mining.md

 > admin.miner.stop()
 true
 ```

+Note that mining for real ether only makes sense if you are in sync with the network (since you mine on top of the consensus block).
+Therefore the eth blockchain downloader/synchroniser will delay mining until syncing is complete, and after that mining automatically starts unless you cancel your intention with `admin.miner.stop()`.

 In order to earn ether through you need to have a **coinbase** (or **etherbase**) address set.
 This etherbase defaults to your [primary account](https://github.com/ethereum/go-ethereum/wiki/Managing-your-accounts).
 If you got no etherbase address set, then `geth --mine` will not start up.